Espelandsfossen was one of two waterfalls that we visited frp, the same county of Hordaland that also happened to share the same name.

 However, the similarities ended there as we had totally different experiences with each waterfall.

-While we easily spotted the Espelandsfosen in Odda due to its position next to a well-used road by a famous waterfall, we didn’t have as much success visiting the waterfall in Granvin on our first visit in June 2005.
+While we easily spotted the Espelandsfosen in Odda due to its position next to a well-used road by the famous Låtefossen Waterfall, we didn’t have as much success visiting the waterfall in Granvin on our first visit in June 2005.

 In fact, we managed to drive right past it without knowing as we headed west from the town of Ulvik.